hectorcorrea/intro-to-nodejs/README.md

 -------
 List of code samples in the order in which the are introduced during the presentation.

-* helloworld.js: Server side JavaScript
+* helloworld.js: Server side JavaScript (no web stuff)

 * webserver1.js: A bare bones web server.
 Hard coded to always return hello world.